alchemistzzd/The-Ultimate-Data-Scientist-Interview-Preparation/machine-learning/K-Nearest_Neighbors.md

----
-title: K-Nearest Neighbors (kNN)
-tags: [unsupervised|regression|classification]
-summary: The basic idea is to find the ‘k’ closest data points in the training set to a given test data point and use the labels of those closest points to make a prediction for the test point.
----

 # K-Nearest Neighbors (kNN)

-> **One-liner**: what it is and when you’d use it.
+Type: unsupervised|regression|classification
+Summary: The basic idea is to find the ‘k’ closest data points in the training set to a given test data point and use the labels of those closest points to make a prediction for the test point.

 ## Table of contents
 - [When to use](#when-to-use)